 This system is visually displayed in each classroom.
-In Oak class (Reception) it is displayed as a sun (every pupils starts here with name displayed), a sun and cloud, when the child has been warned and a thunder cloud to show a Red Behaviour Slip has been given.
-In classes: Chestnut $(Yr\ 1\ /\ 2)$, Beech $(Yr\ 2\ /\ 3)$, Sycamore $(Yr\ 4\ /\ 5)$ and Willow $(Yr\ 5\ /\ 6)$ it is displayed as; "Ready to Learn" (everyone starts here), a Pink thought bubble - "Pink to Think" to represent a warning and a Red Envelope to indicate a Red Behaviour Slip has been given.
+In Oak class (Reception) it is displayed as a sun (every pupils starts here with name displayed).
+This shows the children are 'ready to learn', a sun and cloud, when the child has been warned and a thunder cloud to show a Red Behaviour Slip has been given.
+In classes: Chestnut (Yr 1/2), Beech (Yr 2/3), Sycamore (Yr 4/5) and Willow (Yr 5/6) it is displayed as; "Ready to Learn" bubble (everyone starts here), a Pink thought bubble - "Pink to Think" to represent a warning and a Red Envelope to indicate a Red Behaviour Slip has been given.